Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Your Raspberry Pi Pico needs to be preloaded with a MicroPython UF2 file to program it in MicroPython.
 You can read our getting started guide for Raspberry Pi Pico where we show all the steps required to start programming Raspberry Pi Pico in MicroPython.

-Read Buttons using Polling in Raspberry Pi Pico
+Read Pins using Polling in Raspberry Pi Pico

-Let us first look at the polling method of reading a button.
-Connect a push button to your Pico as shown in the diagram below.
+Connect a push-button to your Pico as shown in the diagram below.

 Schematic of Raspberry Pi Pico with push-button.
 Designed in Fritzing.

-The Raspberry Pi Pico has 26 easily accessible GPIOs which is explained in our in-depth article Raspberry Pi Pico Pinout Guide.
-You can use any of these GPIO pins to connect push buttons.
+Raspberry Pi Pico has 26 easily accessible GPIOs explained in our in-depth article Raspberry Pi Pico Pinout Guide.
+You can use any of these GPIO pins to connect push-buttons.
 Here is the pin diagram of Raspberry Pi Pico W for reference.

 raspberry pi pico w pinout